Horror Show

 Room Rates: Starting at $152 per night

-Hotel Highlights & Amenities: *Full-service 25,000-square-foot spa and salon *18-hole golf course *Fine & casual dining options
+Hotel Highlights & Amenities: Full-service 25,000-square-foot spa and salon, 18-hole golf course, fine & casual dining options

 Emily Morgan Hotel - San Antonio

-This former psych ward and morgue hosts guests looking to be spooked.USA Today ranked the Emily Morgan Hotel the third most haunted in the world.
+USA Today ranked the Emily Morgan Hotel the third most haunted in the world.
 In particular, the seventh, 12th and 14th floors, as well as the basement, are said to be spooked by ghosts; previously, these spaces have served as a psych ward, surgery center and morgue.

 And just what occurs on these floors?
 Staff at the hotel claim that the seventh floor is inhabited by a ghost bride who sometimes wakes guests up with her high-pitched shrieks.
 On the 12th floor, guests have seen bathroom doors opening and shutting and lights flashing, and heard the sound of trickling water.
 The 14th floor has given guests reason to believe they are going insane, as they have reportedly seen a hospital waiting area upon opening the doors to the hallway, only to have the scene disappear when they open the door again.

-But perhaps the freakiest paranormal phenom is when the elevators bring guests down to the basement, which is completely roped off to visitors.
+But perhaps the freakiest paranormal phenomenon is when the elevators bring guests down to the basement, which is completely roped off to visitors.
 Front desk employees have even received unlisted phone calls from the elevator phones...when no one was inside.

 Emily Morgan Hotel